Chummang/scraper-test/README.md

 - MongoDB to store user information

-Data Scraping and Preparation
+Data Scraping and Preparation:
 I used a library called puppeteer-core which run in the headless and bundled serverless functions on Vercel can't exceed 50MB and Vercel was my choise for deployment.
 However, puppeteer-core comes with its own set of drawback and I was unable to implement the feature to scrape PDF documents.

-Basic User Authentication System
+Basic User Authentication System:
 I used Next-Auth and bcrypt for authentication and successfully implemented Register and Login functionality

-Organization and Sharing Features
+Organization and Sharing Features:
 I have yet to implement organization and sharing features.